Name

 In spring, Adélie penguins build nests out of the pebbles they find on dry land.
 They choose a sloping site so that, when the snow melts, water runs away from the nest.
 When the pack ice has not yet broken up, finding food nearby can be a problem.
 Adélies may have to walk over 50 km across the ice to reach the sea.
 Individuals always return to the same nest and the same mate, if they can.

 By mid-November there are 2 eggs in the nest.
 Parents take turns to incubate the eggs and find food.
-The first two incubation shifts tend to last 11 to 14 days and are followed by shorter shifts.
+The first 2 incubation shifts tend to last 11 to 14 days and are followed by shorter shifts.
 The chicks hatch in December and the parents alternate guard and feeding duties swapping every few days.
 The adults catch fish, krill and other small crustaceans, which they regurgitate for their chicks.
 The chicks on Béchervaise Island put on around 80 grams per day.

 In January, when chicks are 3 weeks old, they are big enough to be left alone.
 This allows both parents to simultaneously collect food for them.
 When the parents are away the chicks group together for protection and warmth.